Toglefritz/flutter_splendid_ble/README.md

 device.

 **Initiating a Connection**
-To connect to a BLE device, you will use the `connect` method provided by the Flutter BLE plugin.
+To connect to a BLE device, you will use the `connect` method provided by the Splendid BLE plugin.
 This method requires the address of the device, which is usually obtained from the discovery process.